syncfusion-content/uwp-docs/uwp/SfGantt/Localization.md

 ![](Localization_images/AddResource.png)

-4.Add the Name/Value pair in Resource Designer of **fr.resw** file and change its corresponding value to corresponding culture.
+4. Add the Name/Value pair in Resource Designer of **fr.resw** file and change its corresponding value to corresponding culture.

 ![](Localization_images/FinalOutput.png)